wp-plugins/football-pool/readme.txt

 * New feature: predict winner of a match instead of the score.
 * New feature: multiple joker support.
 * New shortcode: display the score of a single user with [fp-user-score].
+* New shortcode: display a chart in a page or posting with [fp-chart].
-* Updated score calculation.
-Better support for a large user base.
+* Updated score calculation: better support for a large user base and moved the calculation to a modal pop-up.
+* Some additions to the custom rankings admin screen.
 * Added contextual help to admin screens.
+Moved informative text on admin pages to these help tabs (needs WordPress 3.3 or higher).
+* New options for points a team gets for a win or draw (for the Groups page).
+This makes the plugin more suitable for sports that don't use the 3-point rule for wins.
+* New option to show team photo's on team listing page.
+* New option to show venue photo's on venue listing page.
+* Changed image selection to WordPress 3.5 Media Uploader for WordPress version 3.5.
 * Bug fix: old values were shown after a save of a match or a question in the admin (cache is now flushed after a save).

+= 2.2.4 =
+* Bug fix: removed a non-working option (prediction type) from the plugin option screen (thanks Matías for sending the screenshot).
+The prediction type will probably be in version 2.3.0.

 = 2.2.3 =
 * Bug fix: on pools with no bonus questions the User defined ranking admin gave an error (thanks Guzz Windsor for reporting this).